-Foreign Interest in South African Immovable Property
+Foreign interest in South African immovable property

 The South African property market’s continued growth in the last 10 years has proved to offer valuable investment opportunities, both for local buyers as well as for foreign investors.
 However, as with many transactions that reach cross international borders, a property purchase by an individual or company needs to comply with a specific set of regulations.